-I’m fast, but my pursuer is faster.
+I'm fast, but my pursuer is faster.
 He uses long strides to gain on me as I allow myself a moment of hesitation and a single glance back at him.
-That’s all he needs to close the gap.
-Still moving, I see him hurdling forwards and then blackness envelops me.
+That's all he needs to close the gap.
+Still moving, I see him hurdling forward and then blackness envelops me.

 I'm only out for a minute or so.
 The half-naked, tattooed man has an arm around my throat and warm blood trickles from where the tip of his knife is pressed into my back.

-Corey is here.
-His eyes are cold as he stands with his gun trained on my captor.
+Corey’s eyes are cold as he stands with his gun trained on my captor.
 “Let her go,” he demands.